rpellerin/rpellerin.github.io/content/tips-for-ffmpeg.md

 `-af` is an alias for `-filter:a` (audio stream).
 `-vf` is an alias for `-filter:v` (video stream).

+# Add embedded subtitles

+    :::bash
+    sudo apt install subtitlecomposer

+In subtitlecomposer, import the video, add subtitles, and export the file as `filename.ass`.
+Edit the exported text file, change the font from 16px to 22.
+Then:

+    :::bash
+    ffmpeg -i input.mp4 -vf ass=filename.ass output.mp4

 # Create a GIF

     :::bash